-- 23 (1) The attorney is not liable to the grantor, or to the estate of the grantor, for an action taken under a power of attorney if - (a) any or all of the following circumstances occur: - (i) the authority under the power of attorney is terminated; - (ii) in the case of an enduring power of attorney that has apparently been signed and witnessed in accordance with sections 4 - (A) the grantor did not have the capacity to grant the enduring power of attorney pursuant to section 3, or - (B) the enduring power of attorney does not meet the requirements of section 4, - (b) the attorney did not know of the existence of one or more of the circumstances referred to in paragraph (a), and - (c) the attorney, with the exercise of reasonable care, could not have known of the existence of one or more of the circumstances referred to in paragraph (a). - (2) The attorney is not liable to the grantor, or to the estate of the grantor, for failing to act in pursuance of an enduring power of attorney if the attorney, with the exercise of reasonable care, could not have known that the contingent appointment under the enduring power of attorney had come into effect.
+- (3) The attorney is not liable to the grantor, or to the estate of the grantor, for an action taken under a power of attorney if - (a) any or all of the following circumstances occur: - (i) the authority under the power of attorney is terminated; - (ii) in the case of an enduring power of attorney that has apparently been signed and witnessed in accordance with sections 4 - (A) the grantor did not have the capacity to grant the enduring power of attorney pursuant to section 3, or - (B) the enduring power of attorney does not meet the requirements of section 4, - (b) the attorney did not know of the existence of one or more of the circumstances referred to in paragraph (a), and - (c) the attorney, with the exercise of reasonable care, could not have known of the existence of one or more of the circumstances referred to in paragraph (a). - (4) The attorney is not liable to the grantor, or to the estate of the grantor, for failing to act in pursuance of an enduring power of attorney if - (a) the attorney's appointment was a contingent appointment, and - (b) the attorney, - (i) did not know that the contingent appointment under the enduring power of attorney had come into effect, and - (ii) with the exercise of reasonable care, could not have known that the contingent appointment under the enduring power of attorney had come into effect.

-Comment: Sections 22 and 23 provide for two situations: one, where a document acted on and thought to be valid turns out to be invalid; and two, where the authority under the document has been terminated, but parties are not aware of that fact.
-The sections do three things - validate the actions of the attorney; relieve the third-party from having to inquire into the apparent authority; and excuse the attorney from liability for actions taken.
+Comment: This section provides for two situations: one, where a document acted on and thought to be valid turns out to be invalid; and two, where the authority under the document has been terminated, but parties are not aware of that fact.
+The section does three things - validate the actions of the attorney; relieve the third-party from inquiries behind the apparent authority; excuse the attorney from liability for actions taken.